ZedThree/HPCAcademyFortran/Fortran.md

 ## Modules

-- very big programs become difficult to develop and maintain
+- Very big programs become difficult to develop and maintain
-- becomes useful to split up into separate files
+- Becomes useful to split up into separate files
+    - Can group related functions together
-- early versions of Fortran just stuck subprograms into separate files and compiled them altogether
+- Early versions of Fortran just stuck subprograms into separate files and compiled them altogether
-    - still works!
+    - Still works!
-    - but don't do it!
+    - But don't do it!
-- but compiler doesn't know what procedures are in what files, or what the interfaces look like (number and type of arguments)
+- But compiler doesn't know what procedures are in what files, or what the interfaces look like (number and type of arguments)
-- solution is `module`s
+- Solution is `module`s
-- compiler generates interfaces for you
+- Compiler generates interfaces for you
+    - Will cover this in more depth later
-- _always_ use `module`s when using multiple files
+- **Always**, **always** use `module`s when using multiple files
 - `module`s can also contain variables as well as procedures
     - try to avoid though, except for `parameter`s
-- can choose what entities in a `module` to make `public` or `private`
+- Can choose what entities in a `module` to make `public` or `private`
     - `module` is a bit like a single instance of an object

 ### FIXME